Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Scallop Polygon

-Let $v_{\ell}$ be the \style{hiding vertex} that obscures the evader.
+Let $v_{\ell}$ be the hiding vertex that obscures the evader.
 First, we consider the case $\ell \leq k$, see Figure \ref{fig:hidepocket}(a).
 The evader cannot have stepped to the right of $\cP$ by an argument similar to the proof of Lemma \ref{lemma:hide-left} (with left and right reversed).
 The pursuer's high-level strategy is to reach the hiding vertex and then traverse a new search path.
-However, if $\cE$ ever moves to the right of $\cP$ in the original rook frame, then she reverts to her previous rook strategy.
+However, if $\cE$ ever moves to the right of $\cP$ in the original rook frame, then she reverts to her previous rook's strategy.
 First, $\cP$ tries to achieve $x(\cP) = x(v_{\ell})$, which takes one or two rounds.
-In the turn that she achieves $x(\cP) = x(v_{\ell})$, she uses any additional movement budget to move upwards towards the hiding vertex, see Figure \ref{fig:hidepocket}(a).
-We refer to the region between $\Pi_U$ and the vertical through $v_{\ell}$ as the \style{hiding pocket}.
+In the turn that she achieves $x(\cP) = x(v_{\ell})$, she uses any additional movement budget to move upwards towards the hiding vertex to regain visibility into the hiding pocket, see Figure \ref{fig:hidepocket}(a).

 After that, the pursuer moves upwards until reaching the hiding vertex $v_{\ell}$.
 In the meantime, if $\cE$ moves to the right of the hiding vertex $v_{\ell}$, then $x(\cP) \leq x(\cE) \leq x(\cP)+1$ and $\cE$ must be visible to $\cP$ due to the scallop nature of the polygon.
-The pursuer responds by returning rook mode using vertical $\spokeline{k}$.
+The pursuer responds by returning Rook Mode using vertical $\spokeline{k}$.
 In particular, she uses a leftward offset, which means that she will make at least $\sqrt{3}/{2}$ vertical process.
-This vertical progress is crucial, since it prevents the evader from {\red repeatedly hiding and reappearing above $v_{\ell}$ forever}.
+This vertical progress is crucial, since it prevents the evader from repeatedly hiding and reappearing above $v_{\ell}$ ad infinitum.
 Indeed, once $\cP$ reaches $v_{\ell}$, the evader can no longer hide behind this vertex.